LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

   - ``b2stbc_coreregn2``  -     type: ``integer``    default: ``4``

-    coreregno, coreregn2 - integers. coreregno is the boundary index of the core boundary in the input files b2ah.dat and b2mn.dat.
+    coreregno is the boundary index of the core boundary in the input files b2ah.dat and b2mn.dat.
 For a standard single-null case, coreregno is 1.
 For a straight geometry or limiter case, it is likely that coreregno need be set to 0, depending on the actual geometry details. coreregn2 is the boundary index of the second core boundary in case of a double-null geometry, and is not used otherwise.

 .. index::